 FID lessons will be designed for students with IEPs utilizing their program modifications, specially designed instruction, and supplementary aids and services identified in their individualized education plans.
 Upon return from a FID day, the special education teacher will meet with students to review work submitted, checking for completion, and understanding.
-If needed, students with IEPs will have up to 10 school days to complete assignments.
 On FID days, special education personnel will be available to answer questions through email.
 Any OT or PT scheduled during the FID will be rescheduled according to the frequency indicated in the student’s IEP.

 How long does my child have to complete and submit the assignments posted on a FID?